CoderDojoTC/python/docs/trinket/01-turtle-graphics.md

 - t.circle(10)

 ## Misc
-There are also a few other miscellanious things you can do.
+There are also a few other miscellaneous things you can do.
 You can do some drawing and then clear the screen.

 - t.clear()